 After the end of the war, communist Yugoslavia is founded, with Josip Broz Tito as the leader and Croatia being one of 6 federal republics for the next couple of decades.
 Gain insight into Yugoslavia's domestic policy and foreign affairs as well as Tito as its leader.
 After Tito's death, the collapse of Yugoslavia is underway with a series of brutal wars in the 1990s.
 Croatia finds its way to independence and democracy through the Homeland War, the consequences of which can still be felt in many ways.

 The tour starts on Ban Jelacic Square in front of the horseman statue.
 Multimedia provided by the licensed guide consist of maps, photos and videos which are presented in chronological order.
 The tour visits the World War II underground tunnels built during the fascist regime, which were later used as a public shelter during the Homeland War.

-The next stop is the basement in which local people hid during the Zagreb air raids, where a presentation will be given on the details of the Homeland War.
-Our final stop is the Memorial Center of the Bombing of Zagreb* with the exhibition presenting Zagreb during the war.
-The tour ends at the Memorial Center, which gives the guests an opportunity to individually explore the exhibition in more detail.
+The tour ends is the basement in which local people hid during the Zagreb air raids, where a presentation will be given on the details of the Homeland War.